 The Act provides a number of key child protections.

-A National Quality Standards Framework for youth work (NQSF) was introduced in January 2011.
+A National Quality Standards Framework (NQSF) for Youth Work was introduced in January 2011.
 This is used as a support tool to assess standards of youth work and evaluate development and improvement.

 The NQSF is currently under review in the hope of further improving its support.